 Hello and welcome back!
-As promised, I’m here with my top nine makeup products to launch in 2020.
+As promised, I’m here with my top 10 makeup products to launch in 2020.
 If you missed skin earlier in the week, by all means catch up here.

 It’s been a weird year for makeup.
 Most of us have been working from home, making traditional corporate get-up redundant, a full face of makeup included.
 I was hardly putting pants on, as if I was going to apply mascara?
-Initially it was refreshing to go barefaced every day.
+Initially it was refreshing to go bare faced every day.
 But then I got over it.
-I missed those little rituals, like curling my lashes or choosing a lip color.
+I missed those little rituals, like curling my lashes or choosing a lip colour.

 Keep scrolling for the edit.

 For The Longest Lashes

 Hourglass Unlocked Instant Extensions Mascara, $46.
 SHOP NOW